Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: ISAC System and Signal Processing Framework

-Here, $a_p$ is the strength of each $p^{th}$ target's returns which incorporates the two-way path loss factor between the transmitting and receiving antenna and the radar cross-section; $k_p$ is the sample index corresponding to the range-induced delay across fast time data; $f_{D_p}$ is the velocity-induced Doppler shift across the slow time data, and $(q-1)d \sin\phi_p$ is the path delay to each $q^{th}$ antenna element.
-Note that the range-azimuth data for each $n^{th}$ packet is a two-dimensional data $\mathbf{S}_{{rx}_n} \in \mathbb{C}^{K \times Q}$.
-In the above model, we have assumed that the strength and the velocity of the mobile target are constant within the coherent time interval.
+Here, $a_p$ is the strength of each $p^{th}$ target's returns which incorporates the target's radar cross-section and the two-way line-of-sight (LOS) path loss factor between the monostatic radar and target; while $k_p$ is the sample index corresponding to the range-induced delay across fast time data; $f_{D_p}$ is the velocity-induced Doppler shift across the slow time data, and $(q-1)d \sin\phi_p$ is the path delay to each $q^{th}$ antenna element.
+In the above model, we have assumed that the strength and the velocity of the MU are constant within the coherent time interval.
+The Rician factor $J$ models the contributions of LOS versus the non-LOS (NLOS) in the returns.
+Thus, the high value of $J$ corresponds to zero multipath, while when $J$ is very low, then the contribution is entirely from multipath with negligible returns through LOS. $\zeta$ in \eqref{eq:RxSig} models complex additive white Gaussian noise.
+We also incorporate the signals arising from clutter and ghost targets as $I$ discrete scatterers with strength $\rho_i$, range-induced delay $\mathbf{k_i}$, azimuth $\mathbf{\phi_i}$ and Doppler $\mathbf{f_{D_i}}$.
+Static clutter scatterers are modeled with zero Doppler shift.
+The strength of these clutter is modeled using an exponential distribution with $\sigma_{i_{avg}}$ average cross-section and total number of these components equals the number of bins in the radar field-of-view.
+In other words, every bin of the radar data cube consists of returns from one or more scatterers either from target, multipath or clutter along with noise.